Sanglorian/orcus/Orcus Rulebook - current.md

 * *Push X:* The creature is moved X squares, as the attacker chooses, but each move must be away from the attacker (or from the origin of the attack, if it is a Far attack).
 * *Pull X:* The creature is moved X squares, as the attacker chooses, but each move must be towards the attacker (or towards the origin of the attack, if it is a Far attack)
 * *Shunt X:* The creature is moved X squares, as the attacker chooses.

+## Overland Movement

+Creatures can walk a number of miles per hour equal to half their walk speed in squares.
+For example, the standard (unencumbered) human speed is 6 squares, which translates to 3 miles per hour.

+Creatures can comfortably walk for five hours a day (15 miles total).

+Creatures can push on and walk for another five hours a day with an Endure check (DC 20).
+If they fail, they lose a recovery and cannot hustle or push on until after a long rest.

+Creatures can hustle, moving at double their walking speed (6 miles per hour for a standard, unencumbered human).
+However, at the end of each hour they hustle they must make an Endure check (DC 15 + 5 for each hour spent hustling).
+If they fail, they lose a recovery and cannot hustle or push on until after a long rest.

 # Actions in Combat

 When you take actions on your turn, you can take the actions presented here, use powers, and/or actions that you improvise.
 Many monsters have action options of their own in their stat blocks.